coffeepac/shovel-switch/README.md

 shovel-switch
 =============

-Daemon that turns ship-side rabbit shovels on and off.
+Daemon that turns ship-side rabbit stopable broker on/off depending on what link ZI is routing through.